-Control your room heating and costs
+Control your heating costs

-Tip #3: Don’t cover your thermostat
+Tip #3: Don’t cover or block your thermostat

 Never cover or block your thermostat with items that may disrupt an accurate room temperature reading.
 These items may include clothes, curtains or furniture placed either over or in front of the thermostat.